Deelacole2/MechaCar_Statistical_Analysis/README.md

 * From the Population t-test notice the p-value of 1. which is much higher that the significance level of 0.05%.
 This means there is not enough evidence to reject the null hypothesis.
 The suspension coil's PSI result is statistically similar.
 * From the Lot1 and Lot2 t-tests, the p-values were 0.057% and 0.027% respectively.
 Each of these p-values are at or below the significance level.
 Therefore, for Lots 1 and 2 we will fail to reject the null hypotheses and state that the means of Lot1 and Lot2 and statistically similar to the population mean.
 * From the Lot3 t-test, the p-value is 8.246e-05 significantly smaller from the first two lot tests and the significance level of 0.05%.
 Lot3 is statisitically different from the population mean, therefore we will reject the null hypothesis.

+## Study Design: MechaCar vs Competition

+* A test that would be useful would be one that looked at MechaCars metrics for highway and city fuel efficiency in realtion to horse power.
+I believe these metrics could be tested and it would give us insight into the correlations between these metrics and also how we stack up against the competition.

+*Null and Alternative Hypotheses*
+  - Null: There is no statistical difference between the means of city and hwy fuel efficiency values against horse power.
+  - Alternative: There is a statistical differnce between the means of city and hwy fuel efficiency values against horse power.

+The Multiple Linear regression test could be a possible test to use in this situation.
+All 3 variables are continuous and we use the p-value generated from these test to determine if a relationship exists and whether or not the correlation is positive or negative.
+The only data we need to run this test are the dataset and the variables we would like to compare.

+lm(hp ~ city + hwy, data=MechaCar_df)